jarviscanada/jarvis_data_eng_artem/core_java/twitter/README.md

 10. favorited - true/false identifies if the tweet was liked

 # Improvements
-1. Extend the Tweet model in termes of fields
+1. Extend the Tweet model in terms of fields
 2. Add more options for Tweet manipulations, which will be implemented in the service layer
 3. Create exceptions for each type of error that can occur during the execution of the app commands